 The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern in order to pursue the exploration of its exploration properties and maximize shareholder returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing its existing credit facility or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.

 Management reviews its capital management approach on an ongoing basis.
-Subsequent to the year end, non-core exploration properties were sold.
 The Company is not subject to externally imposed capital requirements.

 Report on Internal Control over Financial Reporting and Disclosure Controls and Procedures